nathan-uch/final-project/README.md

 ## Future Features:
 * ~~User can replace exercises in workout~~
 * ~~User can name and rename workouts~~
+* User can mark all sets done for an exercise
+* User can view workout total volume
 * User can select equipment used for exercise
 * User can filter exercises by muscle group
 * User can create workout templates (presaved exercises)